anozk/E_Commerce_Churn/README.md

-# E coomerce churn prediction
+# E commerce churn prediction

 # Business Case:
 The E-commerce churn project classifies potential churners, meaning customers who want to leave the E-commerce website.
 The aim of the project is to test several machiene learning models and to select the most suitable to classify as many churners as possible.
 This gives the E-commerce company the possibility to identify potential churners before they leave by offering discount coupons for instance.